Finning is the process of generating propulsion by moving our scuba fins.

 Choose The Right Kick when you’re scuba diving

-When scuba diving better finning technique, in particular choosing the right technique for the right circumstances, can increase the efficiency of your dive.
+When scuba diving with swim fins better finning technique, in particular choosing the right technique for the right circumstances, can increase the efficiency of your dive.
 This, in turn, will decrease your air consumption and the physical fatigue you experience from a dive, extending your dives and increasing the pleasure of them.
 Also, picking the right finning technique can decrease the level of environmental disturbance you generate.
 The right finning technique can mean less silt kicked up when diving in a cave or close to a silty bottom, which can, in the worst case scenario, be a matter of life and death.

 There are three main fin kicks that any diver should know.
 These are flutter kicks, frog kicks, and bent-knee cave diver kicks.